joeyx22lm/static-http-server-prometheus/README.md

-# Golang static content HTTP server with Prometheus instrumentation
+# Golang HTTP server with Prometheus instrumentation

 This image can be used to serve static content over HTTP, while exporting metrics in Prometheus format.